Young New Zealanders facing bowel cancer call for action as new report reveals gaps in care

 Pānui.
 Ako.
 Tuari

-No one likes to talk about bowel cancer, but the bottom line is – the more you know, the better the chances of beating it.
+No one likes to talk about bowel cancer (also known as colon or colorectal cancer), but the bottom line is – the more you know, the better the chances of beating it.